stan-smith/FossFLOW/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 FossFLOW is a powerful, open-source Progressive Web App (PWA) for creating beautiful isometric diagrams.
-Built with React and the Isoflow (Now forked and published to NPM as fossflow) library, it runs entirely in your browser with offline support.
+Built with React and the <a href="https://github.com/markmanx/isoflow">Isoflow</a> (Now forked and published to NPM as fossflow) library, it runs entirely in your browser with offline support.

 ![Screenshot_20250630_160954](https://github.com/user-attachments/assets/e7f254ad-625f-4b8a-8efc-5293b5be9d55)